 Yes, blogging is a hobby and you should enjoy the creative process.
 But if you are motivated to turn this hobby into a legitimate side-hustle, and even a multi-million-dollar empire, you need to put in the work.
 You need to have the time management skills to write, update, and improve your blog consistently, and you need to learn how not to procrastinate so you can finish all the tasks on time.
 There is a lot of work involved, and you need to be willing to do the work and be disciplined before you can even see the shadow of benefit.

 There you have it – my top 10 tips learned as a newbie in the blogging world!
 For the established bloggers, how many of these can you relate to?
 For people who are thinking about blogging, I hope you find these tips useful!
+You may also want to read more about my experience as I reflect on my first year of blogging!

 Let us all remember, for established, new, and aspiring bloggers alike, that there are 4.57 billion active internet users as of July 2020, and the number is still climbing.
 This means that we have a vast market of potential readers out there waiting to discover our blogs.
 For those of us who love writing, blogging a very worthwhile endeavour to share with the rest of the world your points of view, your life journey, and almost anything and everything.